sagamusix/JDTools/readme.md

 List all the contents of a SysEx dump (or any of the other supported input formats) by invoking `JDTools list <input.syx>`.
 This also lists objects that JDTools cannot convert (such as the JD-800 display area), but the actual contents are not shown for most of them.
 Useful for easily creating a patch listing of your banks.

+You can also invoke  `JDTools list-verbose <input.syx>` to list all the parameter values of each patch or special setup.

 ## Verifying

 To check if a SysEx dump (SYX or MID) contains any checksum errors, invoke `JDTools verify <input.syx>`.

+Any number of input files can be specified.

 # Version History